m7moudGadallah/Exami/README.md

 ![High-Level Architecture](./attachments/imgs/iti-examination-system-architecture.png)

-This architecture eliminates the need for a separate repository layer, reducing complexity while maintaining a clear separation of concerns between the UI, business logic, and database operations.

 ## File Structure

 We use a **single .NET solution** with multiple projects, ensuring **a clear separation of concerns** and making development **structured and intuitive**.
 Below is the updated project structure: